 People hike in these dozens of miles per day and say they’re extremely comfortable and the cushioning is fantastic.
 The break-in period is painless and happens fast.

 You might like: Best Hiking Shoes for Roofing in 2018

-7. Top Pick for Replacement Pads: Cougar Paws Roofing Shoes
+7. Replacement Pads Option: Cougar Paws Roofing Shoes